GoLearnToCode/kiei924-chi-w16/weeks/2/script.md

 * More about Inspector vs View Source
 * Every Element is a Rectangle!

+1. Block vs inline
+2. Grouping with div and span
 1. Understand the Building Block #2 of the web: CSS
   * Colors
   * Borders